 Don’t hesitate to fiddle with the Appearance settings (Found in Main menu > Settings > Appearance) to find what’s best for you!
 If you don’t like the results, you can always revert changes with “Reset these settings”.

-This page will be updated periodically, but if you’d like to get more tips as soon as they’re published, don’t hesitate to add me on LinkedIn – I’m always happy to connect with L10N students & professionals!
+This page will be updated periodically, but if you’d like to get more tips as soon as they’re published, feel free to add me on LinkedIn – I’m always happy to connect with L10N students & professionals!